 Important: Data is always imported incrementally.

 Create a new configuration of the Google Analytics extractor.
 Then click Authorize Account to authorize the configuration.
-Select the desired Google Analytics account and profiles (views) from which you would like to extract data.
+Select the desired Google Analytics account and profiles (Reporting API view) or properties (Data API view) from which you would like to extract data.

 Each query consists of metrics, dimensions and a date range.
 Optionally, it can be filtered by a filter expression or a segment.
 Let’s create a simple query with some basic metrics such as Sessions, Users and Pageviews.

 Name your table in the storage, for example,